Personalized Pursuits & Research

 - Summer research fellowships of up to $2,500 are also available for students engaged in faculty-led research projects on campus.
 This is an excellent way for high-achieving students to collaborate in a more focused and intensive manner with our faculty members.
 In addition to developing research skills in one's discipline and experiencing the joys and frustrations of discovery and professional creativity, summer research students are invited to participate in a weekly colloquium where faculty/student teams discuss their progress and share their work.

 - Research opportunities often lead to conference presentations as a way of communicating one's results and defending one's claims publicly.
 All North Central students can submit proposals to present their scholarly and artistic accomplishments at our annual Rall Symposium for Undergraduate Research.
-In addition, our Student Conference Travel Program provides up to $750 annually for each student in order to cover travel and registration costs for professional conferences, honors conferences, or national undergraduate research conferences at which a student's project has been accepted for presentation.
+In addition, our Student Conference Travel Program provides annuall funding for each student to help cover travel and registration costs for professional conferences, honors conferences, or national undergraduate research conferences at which a student's project has been accepted for presentation.